 Sure, the majority of EVALI cases have been linked to illegally-produced vapes.
 But last month, Michigan regulators discovered high levels of vitamin E acetate in legal vaping products, prompting a statewide recall of all vapes.
 Regulators assumed that legal manufacturers may have intentionally added vitamin E to their products, but a Colorado-based cannabis testing facility has another possible explanation for this phenomenon.

-“In any plant product, you should see some vitamin E acetate that occurs naturally in those plants,” Taylor continued.
+“In any plant product, you should see some vitamin E acetate that occurs naturally in those plants,” Traylor continued.
 “I don't know how marijuana compares with tobacco or other plants in regard to that, but we have learned that 400 parts per million is natural, which is different from synthetic vitamin E acetate.”

-That said, Taylor doesn't deny that black market producers are deliberately adding this substance into their vape oils.
+That said, Traylor doesn't deny that black market producers are deliberately adding this substance into their vape oils.
 Illegally-produced vape oils are often thin, and buyers associate thinner oils with lower-quality products.
 To improve the perceived quality of their wares, illicit marketeers typically use substances like vitamin E to thicken their oils, potentially unaware of the extreme health consequences of doing so.

 This discovery thickens the plot of the vaping crisis, as it's now unclear whether EVALI is caused by naturally-occurring vitamin E, synthetic vitamin E additives (or both), or something entirely different — like heavy metal contamination.

-“I think it'd be a good guess that the synthetic version isn't great for your lungs, and if you add vitamin E acetate to cut concentrates, it'll be about 200 times the levels of natural substances,” said Taylor to Westword.
+“I think it'd be a good guess that the synthetic version isn't great for your lungs, and if you add vitamin E acetate to cut concentrates, it'll be about 200 times the levels of natural substances,” said Traylor to Westword.
 “So that's where I think you'll see a divide.
 The natural vitamin E has been in vaping products for a long time.”

-While health officials struggle to get to the bottom of this mystery, Taylor advises cannabis buyers to steer clear of illegal products and stick to legal, regulated goods.
+While health officials struggle to get to the bottom of this mystery, Traylor advises cannabis buyers to steer clear of illegal products and stick to legal, regulated goods.
 Fortunately, the total number of new cases of EVALI has been decreasing over the past several months.
-Taylor told Westword he believes the decline could be due to “regulators looking into this and really slowing down the incidents.
+Traylor told Westword he believes the decline could be due to “regulators looking into this and really slowing down the incidents.
 In Colorado, at least, the regulators jumped right on this and contacted us.”